ellisk42/ec/docs/creating-new-domains.md

 import os
 import random

-import binutil  # required to import from lib modules
+import binutil  # required to import from eclib modules

-from lib.ec import commandlineArguments, ecIterator from lib.grammar import Grammar from lib.program import Primitive from lib.task import Task from lib.type import arrow, tint from lib.utilities import numberOfCPUs
+from eclib.ec import commandlineArguments, ecIterator from eclib.grammar import Grammar from eclib.program import Primitive from eclib.task import Task from eclib.type import arrow, tint from eclib.utilities import numberOfCPUs
 ```
 The `import binutil` is a funky workaround for the directory structure of this repo.
 You can safely ignore it for now.